deathbeds/jupyterlite-pyodide-lock/README.md

   ```

   - _note the tight `ipywidgets` pin, ensuring compatibility with the build environment_
-  - _while not required, the `constraints` option allows for controlling transient
+  - _while not required, the `constraints` option allows for controlling transitive
     dependencies_
     - _this feature requires `micropip >=0.9.0`, which is only compatible with
       `pyodide >=0.27`_